huggingface/transformers/docs/source/main_classes/deepspeed.rst

 <https://pytorch.org/docs/stable/notes/cuda.html#tensorfloat-32-tf32-on-ampere-devices>`__.
 The document includes
 instructions on how to disable this automatic conversion if for some reason you prefer not to use it.

+With the 🤗 Trainer you can use `--tf32` to enable it, or disable it with `--tf32 0` or `--no_tf32`.
+By default the PyTorch default is used.

 .. _deepspeed-amp: